-(1) Includes 116 shares of our common stock delivered to us in fiscal September in satisfaction of the tax withholding obligation of holders of restricted shares which vested during the quarter.
+(1) Represents shares of our common stock delivered to us in satisfaction of the tax withholding obligation of holders of restricted shares which vested during the quarter.
 Our equity incentive plans provide that the value of shares delivered to us to pay the withheld to cover tax obligations is calculated as the average of the high and low trading price of our common stock on the date the relevant transaction occurs.

-(2) On March 10, 2008, we announced an expanded \$50 million share repurchase program of our outstanding common stock over the next twelve months.
+(2) On March 3, 2009, we announced an extension of our \$50 million share repurchase program of our outstanding common stock over the next twelve months.
 The program was authorized by our board of directors.
 Purchases may be made in the open market or in privately negotiated transactions, with the level and timing of activity depending on market conditions, applicable regulatory requirements, and other factors.
 Purchases may be increased, decreased or discontinued at any time without notice.
 Shares purchased under the program were subsequently retired.